Doyin Okupe: Political career

-In January 2021, his other son, Bolu Okupe, based in Paris, came out as gay on his Instagram page.

-He and his son Bolu support Peter Obi for 2023 Nigerian presidential election.

-Controversies and prosecutions
+Legal issues

 It was reported in August 2012 that Okupe and his companies were probed by the Economic and Financial Crimes Commission (EFCC) and accused of failing to execute road construction contracts awarded to his companies in 2004 by Benue State and in 2005 by Imo State.
 Eventually, a settlement was reached with Imo State, while the case with Benue State was resolved through arbitration.

 In July 2016, it was alleged that ₦702 million of the embezzled $2 billion in the $2 billion arms deal or Dasukigate at the office of the National Security Adviser under the leadership of Colonel Sambo Dasuki was traced to Okupe by the EFCC.
 On 14 January 2019, the EFCC arraigned Okupe before a Federal High Court in Abuja on a 59-count charge bordering on alleged money laundering and diversion of funds to the tune of ₦702 million.

+Personal life and death

+Okupe was married to Aduralere Okupe, with whom he had two children, Ditan and Bolu.
+While Okupe supported the PDP candidate, Atiku Abubakar in the 2019 Nigerian General Election, his son Ditan supported Muhammadu Buhari.
+In January 2021, his other son, Bolu Okupe, based in Paris, came out as gay on his Instagram page.
+He and his son Bolu supported Peter Obi for the 2023 Nigerian presidential election.